Business interruption insurance

 Business interruption (BI) insurance is one of the most misunderstood business insurance policies.
 Business interruption insurance aims to maintain a business’s income even if it is unable to trade.
 It also helps a business to return to the same performance it enjoyed prior to the incident.
 We can arrange cover that will help protect your business over the following three key stages:

 Preparing for the worst

-Unfortunately even if your business is unable to trade for a period of time, many of the usual expenses still need to be paid, from wages, to rates and rent.
+Unfortunately, even if your business is unable to trade for a period, many of the usual expenses still need to be paid, from wages, to rates and rent.
 Even the most successful organisations take a major hit.
-And what might be a dent in profits for a multi-national could be fatal for an SME.
-BI insurance acts as your safety net.
+What might be a dent in profits for a multi-national could be fatal for an SME.
+Business interruption insurance acts as your safety net.

-The sums insured is the amount you are insured for if an incident should occur.
+The business interruption sum insured is the amount you are insured for if an incident should occur.
 If the sum insured is miscalculated, your business could end up under insured.
-We can support you in identifying the correct amount you will need to enable business recovery, taking into consideration estimated gross profit or gross revenue as well as your future growth projections.
+We can support you in identifying the correct amount you will need to enable business recovery, taking into consideration estimated gross profit or gross revenue as well as your future projections.

 Frequently asked questions

 A reputable high street florist, sharing a property alongside other businesses with residential flats above, suffered a devastating fire.
 The fire left the building in need of significant repairs.
 A complex and extensive rebuild was required and all within a tightly controlled conservation area, meaning a lengthy reconstruction period.